 According to research by Gartner.com, 88% of businesses have supported employees that prefer to work from home during the Covid-19 outbreak.
 At the same time, the Asian and Pacific business market is as innovative as ever.
 It introduces a telecommuting policy to facilitate the employees’ work as much as possible.

 Forbes published that an American company had witnessed the work performance of their employees increase by 47%.
 Numbers speak for themselves: telecommuting takes off the table long hours in traffic, procrastinating talks with colleagues on projects, and sources of office distractions.
-At home, employees can manage their workload better and devote more time to actual work.
+At home, employees can manage their workload better and devote more time to actually work.
 An increase in productivity is beneficial for employees as well as employers.
 The work is done more efficiently, so everyone is happy.

 Time-tracking, productivity, and project management tools are and will continue to be an integral part in order for telecommuting to work.
 With their help, managers and employers will have an overview of time, teamwork, and project costs.
 This way, they will have the right means to stay financially stable and strengthen their virtual teams.